 1.)
 Blue-tongued skinks are omnivores (eat plant and animal matter).
 They feed on a variety of small creatures such as insects, other reptiles, and a host of plant matter.

 2.)
 They do not have very well-developed teeth, but they have the potential of a very powerful bite.
-They also have a nice little habit of not letting go, once they bite; kind of like a pit bull.
+These lizards also have a nice little habit of not letting go, once they bite; kind of like a pit bull.

 3.)
 When threatened, the blue-tongued skink puffs up its body, sticks out its long blue tongue, opens its large mouth, and hisses.